 Diversity, Equity & Inclusion

-“The UNC Department of Psychiatry is committed to excellence in our missions: clinical service, teaching, and research, and we are national leaders in each of these domains.
-We strive to embrace diversity, equity and inclusive excellence through our actions, our policies and our culture.
-Whether you are looking for information about patient care, education and training, clinical and neuroscience research, or our community-based efforts, I welcome your interest in our exceptional department.”
+“The UNC Department of Psychiatry has a distinguished history as national leaders and a commitment to excellence in our missions: clinical service, teaching, research and advocacy.
+We are nationally and internationally recognized in each of these domains and have a passion for innovation, cutting-edge discovery, training the next generation of leaders in psychiatry and advocating for policy that improves the lives of the patients we serve.
+This is a transformative time for Psychiatry and Behavioral Health and we are extremely well poised to respond to the significant mental health needs facing our society.
+We are intentionally fostering diversity, equity and inclusive excellence through our actions, our policies and our culture.
+Whether you are looking for information about patient care, education and training, groundbreaking research, community engagement, or our new initiatives focused on mental health equity, I welcome your interest in our exceptional department.”

 – Samantha Meltzer-Brody, MD, MPH

 SOM Activities: Dr. Kim Brownley, Director of Diversity, Equity, and Inclusion, is the department’s Diversity and Inclusion Liaison for the UNC School of Medicine.
 DEI Liaisons meet monthly with SOM Vice Dean for Diversity, Equity, and Inclusion, Dr. Nate Thomas, for DEI leadership training and to brainstorm about new DEI initiatives.
 DEI Liaisons are expected to form and lead a Diversity Committee within their department, advise departmental leadership on DEI issues, advocate for a “Diversity Ally” on all search/recruitment committees; and facilitate dissemination of DEI-related learning and advocacy opportunities by circulating a regular DEI newsletter.